 - The cause of hamartoma is the PTEN genetic mutation.

-- A hamartoma is a predominantly benign local cell mass resembling a local tissue neoplasm, but usually due to a proliferation of multiple aberrant cells, based on a systemic genetic disease rather than growth originating from a single mutated cell, which usually defines a benign neoplasm/tumor.
+- A hamartoma is a predominantly benign local cell mass resembling a local tissue neoplasm, but due to a proliferation of multiple aberrant cells, based on a systemic genetic disease rather than growth originating from a single mutated cell, which defines a benign neoplasm/tumour.

 - The choice of treatment method depends on where the hamartoma is located.